Skip to main content

 The FWC promotes responsible ownership of captive wildlife, from zoos to private individuals, and strives to develop the best framework possible for public safety, animal welfare and the legitimate use of wildlife for educational, exhibition or personal purposes.
 Florida’s captive wildlife regulations are among the most stringent in the nation.
 More than 6,000 captive wildlife licensees who possess wildlife in Florida must be licensed and meet all safe housing and humane treatment standards.

-Office of Deputy Chief
+Office of Chief of Staff

 This section is responsible for managing the finances for the division, legislative affairs, performance-based budgeting, rules review, staff inspections and disciplinary management to ensure that the agency has the most professional, courteous and knowledgeable staff possible.
 Staff also provides proactive solutions for situations within the Division of Law Enforcement and FWC to increase employee effectiveness and efficiency through strategic and operational planning, policy development, accreditation and communication.